USEPA/AMET/docs/AMET_Users_Guide_v1.md

 > $ ./aqProject.csh &gt;& log.populate

-This C-shell script will create one empty project table in the AMET
+This C-shell script will create the AMET database (if it doesn't already exist), three required AQ database tables (project_units, site_metadata and aq_project_log), and one empty project table in the AMET database: aqExample.
-database: aqExample.
 After creating this table, the script then begins the matching process.
 This consists of calling a series of Fortran helper programs.
-The two Fortran helper programs are $AMETBASE/bin/cmp\_airs.exe and $AMETBASE/bin/sitecmp.exe; the first one matches the AQS network’s data to the nearest grid cell in the CMAQ model, and the second one does the same for the other networks.
+The two Fortran helper programs are $AMETBASE/bin/sitex\_daily.exe and $AMETBASE/bin/sitex_daily_O3.exe; the first one matches the AQS network’s data to the nearest grid cell in the CMAQ model, and the second one does the same for the other networks.
 After each network has been matched to the model, the aqExample table is populated with the model-obs pairs.
 In addition to creating and populating the aqExample table, the script updates the project\_units table with each network for that project.
 This table defines the physical units of the species variables for this network (e.g., ppb vs. µg/m<sup>3</sup>).
 Finally, the script updates the aq\_project\_log with summary information for the aqExample project.